France calls for humanitarian zone in Syria

 The United Nations says 3,500 people have been killed in the uprising, triggered by Arab revolts which have toppled leaders in Tunisia, Egypt and Libya.

-Syria appears to be on the brink of a Libya-style armed insurgency.
-Many experts say Assad, who can depend mainly on the loyalty of two elite Alawaite units, cannot maintain current military operations without cracks emerging in the armed forces.
+But many experts say Assad, who can depend mainly on the loyalty of two elite Alawite units, cannot maintain current military operations without cracks emerging in the armed forces.

-The U.N.
-General Assembly's human rights committee overwhelmingly passed a resolution on Tuesday condemning the government crackdown.
-Russia and China, which vetoed a European-drafted U.N.
-Security Council resolution last month that would have condemned Syria, abstained.
-Diplomats said that could indicate a shift in their positions.

-(Additional reporting by Suleiman al-Khalidi in Hatay, Turkey, Jonathon Burch in Ankara, Adrian Croft in London and Justyna Pawlak in Brussels; Writing by Peter Graff)
+(Additional reporting by Suleiman al-Khalidi in Hatay, Turkey, Jonathon Burch in Ankara, Adrian Croft in London and Justyna Pawlak in Brussels; Writing by Peter Graff; Editing by Myra MacDonald)